DUTIES AND RESPONSIBILITIES

 - Promote and monitor workplace safety and OSHA compliance; oversee SDS (Safety Data Sheets) reporting and coordinate with Risk Management to maintain best practices.

-- Oversee production of a foster newsletter and collaborate with other department sections and county offices to manage events and social media content.
+- Collaborate with other department sections and county offices to manage events and social media content.

-- Act on behalf of the Director when required; attend management meetings, provide updates, and oversee general operations at the Animal Resource Center.
+- Act on behalf of the senior management when required; attend management meetings, provide updates, and oversee general operations.

 - Perform duties of other staff classifications as needed to support operations and ensure effective customer service; provide cross-functional and backup support across the department.